Richard Tisinger, Sr.

 Dick is a former President of the Carroll County Chamber of Commerce and a past member of the Board of Directors of Tanner Medical Foundation.
 He was awarded the Stanley Parkman Rotary Ethics Award by the Carrollton Rotary Club in 2009.
 He is Chairman of the Board of Advisors of KidsPeace, Bowdon, and a member of the Board of Directors of KidsPeace, USA, an umbrella, non-profit headquartered in Pennsylvania, serving children in crises through residential, community, and foster care in 11 states.
 He also serves as Chairman of the Audit and Advancement Committee of KidsPeace, USA.
 He is an active member of the First United Methodist Church in Carrollton, Georgia, where he teaches the Agape Sunday School Class.
 Also, he is an associate member of Victory United Methodist Church in Bowdon, Georgia.

-Dick and his wife, Marian, have two sons and three grandchildren.
+Dick and his wife, Marian, have two sons and four grandchildren.